aespa: Innovation or Invasion?

 “Imagine an avatar of your favorite celebrity being created and being together with him/her, next to you.
 That avatar will be able to do things you cannot directly do with your favorite celebrity.” — Lee Soo-man

-In an industry where “sasaengs”—obsessed fans who stalk and invade the privacy of idols—are rampant, forming a group whose members have virtual counterparts to interact with fans in place of them is dangerous because the AI cannot express displeasure the way the living, breathing girls can.
-It isn’t their code.
-They are programmed to be polite and accommodating no matter the situation, and this further alienates the idols from the polished persona which fans grow to love, giving the fans themselves the impression that their favorite celebrities are just like the avatar on-screen: flawless.
-So when the glass shatters and the idol turns out to be just another human, outrage ensues and the fandom erupts into chaos.
+Picture this scenario: a superfan is made delusional by the ingenuine messages from the group’s simulacrum, convinced the real members feel the same way.
+The fan then takes every opportunity to follow the group’s idols around, harassing them for “not keeping their promises” or begging them to hang out as real friends or lovers would do.
+In an industry where “sasaengs” (obsessed fans who stalk and invade the privacy of idols) are rampant, forming a group whose members have virtual counterparts to interact with fans in place of them is dangerous because the AI cannot express displeasure the way the living, breathing girls can.
+It isn’t in their code.
+They are programmed to be polite and accommodating no matter the situation, and this further alienates the idols from the polished persona which fans grow to love, giving the fans themselves the impression that their favorite celebrities are just like the avatars on-screen: flawless.
+When the glass shatters and the idol turns out to be just another human, outrage ensues and the fandom erupts into chaos.

 II.
 The AI’s design